selfxyz/tee-monorepo/contracts/contracts/README.md

 ## License

-This project is licensed under the MIT license or any later version.
+This project is licensed under the MIT license.
 See [LICENSE.txt](./LICENSE.txt).